Appeal court reverses rare advance cost award to Alberta First Nation | CBC News

 Beaver Lake Cree Nation says it will have to make ‘hard decisions’

-The province's highest court has overturned an order that would have required the provincial and federal governments to pay advance legal costs to an Alberta First Nation fighting for control of its traditional lands.
+Alberta's highest court has overturned an order that would have required the provincial and federal governments to each pay advance legal costs of $300,000 per year to a First Nation fighting for control of its traditional lands.

-For more than a decade, Beaver Lake Cree Nation has been embroiled in a court battle over what it argues are the cumulative effects of industrial development, mainly oil and gas wells, on its traditional land and way of life.
+For more than a decade, Beaver Lake Cree Nation has been embroiled in a court battle with the province and the federal government over what it argues are the cumulative effects of industrial development, mainly oil and gas wells, on its traditional land and way of life.

+In a September 2019 decision, Court of Queen's Bench Justice Beverly Browne made a rare ruling in favour of advance costs, ordering Alberta and Canada to each contribute $300,000 per year to Beaver Lake's legal bills – an amount matching the sum the First Nation itself is expected to continue contributing annually.
+The governments were ordered to continue to pay until the trial ends or the litigation is otherwise resolved.

+But in a June 15 ruling, the Alberta Court of Appeal set aside the costs order, ruling that Browne had based it on an error in law in applying the legal tests to the facts.

 The First Nation, about 200 kilometres northeast of Edmonton, has an on-reserve population of about 400 people.

-The appeal court's reversal means Beaver Lake Cree Nation will have to make difficult decisions, said Crystal Lameman, government relations advisor and treaty co-ordinator.
+The appeal court's reversal means Beaver Lake Cree Nation will have to make difficult decisions, said Crystal Lameman, government relations adviser and treaty co-ordinator.

 "That is not honourable, and that is not reconciliation, and that is the truth about what is happening in that courtroom," she said in an interview this week.